ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 {@snippet framework/mini-inspector-upcast-element}

 <info-box>
-	Using your own custom model element requires defining it in the schema first.
+	Using your own custom model element requires defining it in the {@link framework/guides/deep-dive/schema schema} first.
 </info-box>

 ## Converting structures